onurozer/simplematters.co/src/_posts/2021-02-19-positioning.md

 2. **Why does your product solve these problems better than competing alternatives?** It could be superior technology, in-depth insights, sustainable practices, anything that sets you apart.
 3. **Who are the customers that care most about your unique way of solving these problems?** Your solution might be faster, but not all customers care about speed.

 When you look at the answers, you will start to see themes emerge.
 Use these themes as the basis of your positioning.
 It could be a few words, a sentence or a paragraph, the format itself is not important.
 What's important is: can your entire company rally behind this positioning?
-Can you use this positioning as the [glue to bind](__GHOST_URL__/marketing-101/) your product, pricing, distribution and marketing communications together?
+Can you use this positioning as the <%= link_to "glue to bind", "\_posts/2021-01-13-marketing-101.md" %> your product, pricing, distribution and marketing communications together?

 Positioning is the backbone of a sound marketing strategy and it's essential to get this right.
 Include your whole team in the process and take your time.
 Focus on customer perceptions.
 Once you know what you want your product to stand for, ruthlessly sharpen and simplify your message as this is your only chance to be remembered the way you want to, if remembered at all.